pydantic/pydantic/docs/concepts/type_adapter.md

     When creating an instance of `TypeAdapter`, the provided type must be analyzed and converted into a pydantic-core schema.
 This comes with some non-trivial overhead, so it is recommended to create a `TypeAdapter` for a given type just once and reuse it in loops or other performance-critical code.

-!!! info "About bytes vs string discrepancy"
-    In V1, model dumping returned a str type, whereas the newly added TypeAdapter in V2 returns bytes.
-Returning bytes is more performant, but str return has been retained for BaseModel due to backwards compatibility reasons.
-For BaseModel, bytes are coerced to strings, but bytes are most often the desired end type.
-Hence, the return type remains bytes for the TypeAdapter case.